 Stage 1: 30 days

-Astron will wait to begin the first stage of work until Thursday, July 5 to avoid the July 4th holiday.
-This stage will focus on the bridge’s towers and exterior areas and is expected to last until August 3.
+Originally scheduled to begin July 5, the start date for Stage 1 has been postponed to July 23.
+This stage will focus on the bridge’s towers and exterior areas.
 Since the Shakespeare Festival will be held in Falls Park on Thursday through Sunday evenings from July 10 to August 3, Astron will complete any work involving excessive noise before the festival begins.

 Stage 2: 18 days

-Astron will begin the second stage of work on Saturday, August 4.
+The second stage of work was originally scheduled to begin August 4; however, due to the delay in beginning Stage 1, a new start date for Stage 2 is TBD.
 This stage will focus on the bridge deck and surrounding areas, which will require Astron to remove the bridge’s safety rails and replace the grommets where the suspension cables pass through.
-As a result, the bridge will be closed to the public during this stage, which is expected to last until August 21.
+As a result, the bridge will be closed to the public during this stage.

 “We understand the impact that closing the bridge may have and are providing advance notice to allow our downtown stakeholders time to plan and prepare,” said Steinbach.
 “We are committed to doing everything we can to facilitate completion of the work and a senior staff member will serve as the project manager to ensure that the contractor adheres to the construction schedule and to address any issues that may arise during the course of the project.”